Witiko/doctoral-thesis/main.md

-We showed that our ensemble was more accurate than any single technique on 15 out of 20 machine translation evaluation tasks, which confirms that score aggregation is a useful technique for avoiding naïve assumptions and biases of individual semantic matching techniques.
+We showed that our ensemble was more accurate than any single technique on 15 out of 20 machine translation evaluation tasks, which confirms that score aggregation is a useful technique for avoiding naive assumptions and biases of individual semantic matching techniques.

 #### Future Work

-Future work should evaluate our ensemble on math information retrieval.
+Future work should evaluate the usefulness of score aggregation on math information retrieval.

 #### Reproducibility